brendacs/colludia-gatsby/src/content/posts/review/2020-05-13-spooky-silly-darkside-detective.markdown

 <figcaption>Detective McQueen and Dooley, about to step over to the Darkside.</figcaption>

 In some moments, you're also able to gain insight into the lives of McQueen and Dooley, who are under-appreciated and under-funded at work, but both have their own interests, passions, and ambitions.

-Dooley even has a website—no really, a real one existing on the internet today—that you can discover during your playthrough.
+Dooley even has a website — no really, a real one existing on the internet today — that you can discover during your playthrough.
 I'd love to share a screenshot here and help promote his website so he can earn more ad revenue, but I won't spoil it for you.

 ![Detective McQueen and Dooley duscussing McQueens plans of seeing the world][image3]